PART I: CHONDRITES, METACHONDRITES

 DIOGENITES

 HED (VestaThird largest and fourth brightest asteroid; it was discovered in 1807 by Heinrich Olbers and named for the ancient Roman goddess of the hearth.
 4 Vesta has a basaltic surface composition and an average density not much less than that of Mars.
 Evidently lava once flowed here indicating that the) material of ultramaficTerm used for silicate minerals with cations predominantly Mg and/or Fe.
-Mafic minerals are dominated by plagioclase and pyroxene, and also contain smaller amounts of olivine. composition (olivine+orthopyroxeneOrthorhombic, low-Ca pyroxene common in chondrites.
+Mafic minerals are dominated by plagioclase and pyroxene, and also contain smaller amounts of olivine.
+Click on Term to Read More composition (olivine+orthopyroxeneOrthorhombic, low-Ca pyroxene common in chondrites.
 Its compositional range runs from all Mg-rich enstatite, MgSiO3 to Fe-rich ferrosilite, FeSiO3.
-These end-members form an almost complete solid solution where Mg2+ substitutes for Fe2+ up to about 90 mol. % and Ca substitutes no more than ~5 mol. % (higher Ca2+ contents occur ≥90 vol%)
+These end-members form an almost complete solid solution where Mg substitutes for Fe up to about 90 mol. % and Ca substitutes no more than ~5 mol. % (higher Ca contents occur Click on Term to Read More ≥90 vol%)

 Classification Based on IUGS Taxonomy